 A: There’s an old-wife’s tale that you can stand an egg on its end of the equinox.
 Well, yes, but it’s not just on the equinox.
-Still it’s it’s a bit of fun.
-Try it!
+Still, it’s a bit of fun.
+Try it yourself!

 See more fun facts and myths about the old, misunderstood equinox from Almanac astronomer, Bob Berman.

-What are you signs of fall?
-In many regions of North America, the landscape silently explodes with vibrant colors of red, yellow, and orange.
+What are your local signs of fall?
+In many regions of the Northern Hemisphere, the landscape silently explodes with vibrant colors of red, yellow, and orange.
 The leaves begin to drop off the trees, providing endless hours of jumping into leaf piles for kids and raking them back up for parents!

 Trees snapping and cracking in the autumn indicate dry weather.

-And then don’t forget about the end of Daylight Saving Time when you “fall” back, setting your clocks back one hour and regaining an hour of sleep.
+And don’t forget about the end of Daylight Saving Time, when we “fall” back, setting our clocks back one hour and regaining an hour of precious sleep!